vbasky/sublime-vscode-plus/README.md

-# Visual Studio Colour Scheme
+# Visual Studio Code Plus Scheme

 Visual Studio is a colour scheme for Sublime Text 3.
 It is inspired by the syntax highlighting found in the default installation of VSCode